willkg/blog/posts/dev/auditing_projects.rst

 * infrastructure, deploys, runbooks
 * documentation, training, and support

-For non-service projects, this is something like:
+For non-service projects, the initial set of questions is something like:

 * why does this service exist and what are the goals?
 * development and maintenance load